What is the state of human resources management in 2022?

 The quality of manager coaching in troubled times is certainly one of the major reasons whyHR professionals' perceived effectiveness will improve (from 26% to 42% between 2020 and 2022 according to the McLean & Company report).

-Historically recognized for their technical expertise on specific subjects, in 2022, HR was particularly solicited for its support in changing managerial practices.
+Historically recognized for their technical expertise on specific subjects, in 2022, HR was particularly solicited for support in changing managerial practices.

 We notice that the management activity has lost its attractiveness for several years, it requires a daily support.
 Four reasons explain this evolution: